CodeNeha2478/Medical_Data_Insights/README.md

 ## Purpose

-This project aims to analyze medical data stored in a database and perform various queries to extract valuable insights.The database contains tables related to patients,admissions,doctors and medical records.
+This project aims to analyze medical data stored in a database and perform various queries to extract valuable insights.The database contains tables related to patients, admissions, doctors and medical records.

 # How to Connect to the Database